-The Bahamas, the Dominican Republic, Haiti, Jamaica, Saint Lucia, and St. Vincent & the Grenadines) for capacity building.
-Please refer to
+Small and Large Grants Antigua & Barbuda, The Bahamas, Jamaica, Saint Lucia, St Vincent & the Grenadines and Regional

-Tables 2 and 3 for eligible geographic areas.

-Opening Date: Thursday, 10 November 2022

-9:00 a.m.
-Washington, D.C. time

-Closing Date: Friday, 30 December 2022

-11:59 p.m.
-Washington, D.C. time

-Grant Size: Small grants - between US\$5,000 and US\$50,000

-Large grants - greater than US\$50,000
+Eligible Countries: Antigua & Barbuda, The Bahamas, Jamaica, Saint Lucia, and St Vincent & the Grenadines and multi-country/regional (all previously listed countries and the Dominican Republic).
+Please refer to Tables 2 and 3 for eligible geographic areas.
+Opening Date: Wednesday, 29 June 2022 9:00 a.m.
+Washington, D.C. time Closing Date: Tuesday, 23 August 2022 11:59 p.m.
+Washington, D.C. time Grant Size: Small grants - between US\$5,000 and US\$50,000 Large grants - greater than US\$50,000

-The Critical Ecosystem Partnership Fund (CEPF) and the Caribbean Natural Resources Institute (CANARI), as regional implementation team (RIT) for the Caribbean Islands Biodiversity Hotspot, are inviting letters of inquiry (LOIs) from non-governmental organizations, community groups, private enterprises, universities and other civil society organizations active in the eligible geographic areas in Antigua & Barbuda, The Bahamas, Dominican Republic, Haiti, Jamaica, Saint Lucia, and St. Vincent & the Grenadines.
-This call targets organizations working at the site and corridor levels in the Dominican Republic and supports national, regional, and multi-country capacity building in all other countries.
+The Critical Ecosystem Partnership Fund (CEPF) and the Caribbean Natural Resources Institute (CANARI), as regional implementation team (RIT) for the Caribbean Islands Biodiversity Hotspot, are inviting letters of inquiry (LOIs) from non-governmental organizations, community groups, private enterprises, universities and other civil society organizations active in the eligible geographic areas in Antigua & Barbuda, The Bahamas, the Dominican Republic, Jamaica, Saint Lucia, and St. Vincent & the Grenadine or working at the regional or multi-country level in all the previously mentioned countries and the Dominican Republic and Haiti.